HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser.md

 8. Continue browsing.

 ## Tips
+- The instance port number from configuration is only for internal localhost use.
+They do not have to be open on your network firewall.

-The web service relies on PhantomJS software that has several software dependencies:
+- The web service relies on PhantomJS software that has several software dependencies:
-- bzip2, expat, zlib, fontconfig.
+  * bzip2, expat, zlib, fontconfig.
-- Various fonts.
+  * Various fonts.

   You may install the software dependencies manually, or reply on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) to automatically install the dependencies.

-The instance port number from configuration is only for internal localhost use.
-They do not have to be open on your network firewall.
+- laitos will find PhantomJS software by filename `phantomjs` or `phantomjs-2.1.1-x86_64` in the current working directory, and copy it to `/tmp/laitos-util` for use.
+Therefore remember to download PhantomJS software for laitos deployment, you may find a copy of PhantomJSin [laitos source tree](https://github.com/HouzuoGuo/laitos/blob/master/extra/phantomjs-2.1.1-x86_64).